mawasthi123/cicd_health_assignment_3_tf/tech_design_document.md

 - **Log Viewer:** Modal or section to display build logs

 ## Extensibility
-- Can add support for more CI/CD tools (Jenkins, etc.)
+- Jenkins integration is not required for this demo, but the backend and data model are extensible for Jenkins or other CI/CD tools in the future.
 - Can switch to PostgreSQL for production
-- Can add Slack alerting or other integrations
+- Slack alerting implemented; can add other integrations